 PERSONAL COUNSELING

-Referral lists are available in the Advising Center for students in need of extensive personal and/or professional counseling.
+Referral lists are available in the Dean of Student's office for students in need of extensive personal and/or professional counseling.
 Additionally, educational materials on a variety of personal health (mental, emotional, physical) issues are available to students.